JaewonGithub/CovidEDA/readme.md

 ### Breakdown:

-- **Prevalency in Europe:** The unexpectedly large infection rate in Europe and the unexpectedly low infection rate in Africa highlight that the wealth of a country may not have a significant correlation with infection rates.
+- **COVID-19 Prevalency in Europe:** The unexpectedly large infection rate in Europe and the unexpectedly low infection rate in Africa highlight that the wealth of a country may not have a significant correlation with infection rates.

 - **Insights on Oceania:** Oceania's low infection rate could be attributed to its relatively low total population.
 However, despite this, the death rate in Oceania does not significantly differ from other continents, indicating other potential factors at play.